brucemcpherson/bmcrusher-node/README.md

 This is a similar pattern and options as described in the Apps Script writeup in https://ramblings.mcpher.com/apps-script/apps-script-cache-crusher/upstash/.

-At a minumum you should provide a token service function that areturns your upstash key.
+At a minumum you should provide a token service function that returns your upstash key.
 I also recommend a prefix to be applied to cache keys in case you want to use the same Upstash store for something else at some point.

 ````
 const { CrusherPluginUpstashService } = require("bmcrusher-node");